oes human interaction ensure that learners study better? Yes! That’s why collaborative learning is so popular.

 Disclaimer.
 Out of all tools, we place EducateMe on the pedestal.
 The reason is simple: we know that it is excellent for cohort-based course management and, thus, for collaborative training.

-EducateMe is a powerful collaborative learning software with rich features and resourceful tools to handle communication and task management.
+EducateMe is a powerful collaborative learning software with rich features and resourceful tools to support peer interaction, handle communication, and manage tasks.

-Firstly, it offers an in-built messenger, Slack-like channel, group manager and multiple integrations for hosting live sessions.
-That way, you can make students collaborate in cohorts, peer-review their works, or create a community.
+Firstly, it offers an in-built messenger, Slack-like channel, peer-reviews, group manager, and multiple integrations for hosting live sessions.
+That way, you can make students collaborate in cohorts, discuss and review their works, or create a community.

-Secondly, EducateMe has an easy-to-use course builder and a proper assignment management organization.
+Secondly, EducateMe has an easy-to-use course builder and an advanced assignment management organization.
 Overall, it is ideal for managing cohorts and building your learning around collaboration.
 It will suit almost any collaborative strategy, from Jigsaw to think-pair-share.

 #2.
 360 Learning: Flexible software with excellent features for corporate actors